4d/docs/website/translated_docs/es/ViewPro/formulas.md

 You can mix absolute and relative references by inserting a dollar sign in front of the letter or the number alone, for example, `$C5` or `C$5`.
 A mixed reference allows you to specify either the row or the column as absolute, while allowing the other portion of the address to refer relatively.

 A convenient, fast and accurate way to specify an absolute reference is to name the cell and use that name in place of the cell address.
-A reference to a named cell is always absolute.
+Una referencia a una celda nombrada es siempre absoluta.
 You can create or modify named cells or named cell ranges using the [`VP ADD RANGE NAME`](method-list.md#vp-add-range-name) method.

 The following table shows the effect of the different notations: